TimZhang1998/learn_python/README.md

 # learn_python
-This is my record in learning python.
+This is my record about learning python.